pencil5611/Stock-Portfolio-Manager/README.md

 ### Common Issues

-**"6 months data is None"**
+**"X time ago data is None"**
-- This happens on weekends/holidays when looking back exactly 182 days
+- This happens on weekends/holidays when
-- The refresh button will fix this on the next trading day
+- The refresh button will fix this on the next trading day (or sometimes within the hour)
 - Data automatically resolves as calendar moves forward
+- Note: This happens solely in the watchlist

 **"Could not fetch price data"**
 - Check your internet connection